 Extension Project Opportunity

 Starting in 2020, California Sea Grant State Fellows have participated in Extension Projects with California Sea Grant Extension Specialists.
 These projects are meant to be collaborative opportunities offered to enhance the fellowship experience.
 Over the course of the twelve-month fellowship, there will also be an opportunity for the state fellow to engage with the California Sea Grant Extension Program.
 California Sea Grant Extension Specialists work with State and Federal Agencies, nonprofit organizations, local businesses, and members of the California coastal community to identify emerging marine resource problems and opportunities, conduct applied scientific research, and share findings with stakeholder groups.
 During a joint meeting hosted by California Sea Grant, state fellows will interact with extension specialists and choose extension project(s) that align with their fellowship assignments or align with their training goals and professional and career interests.
 Fellows are anticipated to contribute no more than two months spread out over the year on these extension projects.
 As each extension specialist, project, fellowship position, and individual fellow is different, California Sea Grant will provide flexibility as best possible to create organic collaborative opportunities through the extension projects for state fellows.
 California Sea Grant will encourage fellow participation in Extension Projects, but these are not mandatory.

 There will be an optional informational webinar about this fellowship program along with application tips on Wednesday, June 29, from 12:00 pm– 1:30 pm, PST.
-Please register for the informational webinar here.
-This presentation will be recorded and made available on this webpage after the webinar.
+A recording of this presentation is available below and the slides are here.

 *If this is your first time using Zoom, we encourage you to log in at least 5 minutes before the webinar starts, as you may need to download software and test your audio.